Recent Safe Climate Transport Campaign commentary:

-By Dan Becker and James Gerstenzang
+By Dan Becker and Maya Golden-Krasner

-Click here to read the full article.
+Click here to read the op-ed.

 A Safe Climate for All of Us

-To read more about Global Warming 101: Science, Sources, Solutions and Impacts, click here
+To read more about Global Warming 101: Science, Sources, Solutions and Impacts, click here.

-Opinion Articles by Safe Climate Campaign
+Opinion articles by Safe Climate Transport Campaign

 As President Biden finalizes his road map to steer America toward a cleaner car fleet and safe climate, he should ignore the auto industry’s push for weak fuel efficiency and emissions rules and strengthen the tough standards imposed by the Obama administration that were shredded by Donald Trump.

 Mr. Biden’s first step should be to direct the Environmental Protection Agency to reimpose emissions reductions as quickly as possible for new cars and S.U.V.s and other light trucks to 5 percent a year as called for under the Obama rules.